bpython/curtsies/docs/FmtStr.rst

     >>> FmtStr.from_str(str(blue('tom')))
     blue("tom")

-Using str methods on FmtStr objects
+Using str methods on :py:class:`FmtStr` objects
 -----------------------------------

-All sorts of string methods can be used on a FmtStr, so you can often use FmtStr objects where you had strings in your program before:
+All sorts of `string methods`_ can be used on a :py:class:`FmtStr`, so you can often use :py:class:`FmtStr` objects where you had strings in your program before:

     >>> from curtsies.fmtfuncs import *
     >>> f = blue(underline('As you like it'))